 358 is an extremely playful piece describing an initially promising encounter.
 The poet is struck by a ball thrown by a well-dressed girl, probably while she is playing with her friends.
 He decides this isn’t a chance encounter, and rather that the god of love, Eros, has intervened for his sake.

 Golden-haired Eros strikes me

 grey hair; she is gawping after

 some other girl.

-Sadly in the second stanza his hopes are dashed in a devastating anticlimax.
-The first clue comes when we learn that the girl is from Lesbos, a city associated with sophisticated and beautiful girls.
-And not only is she from Lesbos, she is from ‘euktitou’ Lesbos.
-I have translated this word as ‘proud’, but a more literal translation is ‘well-built’.
-In other words, a city with good defences.
-Like the city, the girl is impregnable.
-We then learn that the narrator has white hair, he is too old to tempt this class of girl.
+But his hopes are dashed in a devastating anti-climax.
+First we learn that the girl is from Lesbos, a city then associated with sophisticated and beautiful girls – far too classy for this grey old man.
+Not only this, she is from ‘proud’ Lesbos.
+While this translation of the Greek word does work, a more literal translation would be ‘well-built’, suggesting somewhere with good defences.
+Like the city, this girl is impregnable.

 But the final blow is revealed in the last line of the poem.
-The girl is a Lesbian in all senses of the word, and she is trailing after someone else.
-There is a little humour at the expense of the girl, a jibe by the spurned party mocking the way this classy girl gawps.
-But of course he is the true butt of the joke.
+The girl is Lesbian in more than one sense, and she is trailing after another female.
+There is a little humour at her expense here, a jibe by the spurned party mocking the way this sophisticated girl gawps.
+But ultimately the poet is the true butt of his merry joke.

 Sources: Pfeijffer, Playing Ball with Homer.
 An Interpretation of Anacreon 358 PMG, (2000)